Dickson County, Tennessee: Department heads

-Judicial Branch Officials
+Judicial branch officials

 The judicial officials are chosen in the August general elections, along with other elected officials and county commissioners, and serve four-year terms (with the exception of the General Sessions and the Juvenile Court Judges, who serve an eight-year term, with elections coinciding with every other gubernatorial primary).
 These elections coincide with the state's gubernatorial primaries and they assume office on September 1 of each non-presidential even-numbered year.